Low blood pressure is quite common. In most cases, it causes no discomfort, making it easy to ignore the symptoms or mistake them for something else.

 Orthostatic Low Blood Pressure

 This disorder induces your blood pressure to drop suddenly when you stand up from a sleeping or seated position.
 It usually happens more frequently and severely in the morning, when it is at its lowest.
-This type can happen to
+This type can happen to anyone, but it’s more common as you age.
+It can also happen when you stand up suddenly after squatting or sitting cross-legged for long periods.

 The most common sign is a feeling of dizziness when you stand.
 It can also be followed by nausea, blurred vision, heart palpitations, shortness of breath and a feeling of weakness.